-If you have any questions about the competition please send them an email to Subit Chakrabarti at firstname.lastname@example.org.
+If you have any questions about the competition, please send us an email at firstname.lastname@example.org

 Timeline of Competition